-The Master's Programme in International Humanitarian Action is a multidisciplinary and inter-university programme given in association with different universities in Europe and the rest of the world.
+The Master's Programme in International Humanitarian Action is a multidisciplinary and international programme given in association with different universities in Europe and the rest of the world.
 It provides high-quality academic education and professional competences for a career in humanitarian action, emergency and disaster relief, and development at both national and international levels.
-The programme also supports an active alumni network which supports new students in their careers with networking activities.
+The programme also has an active alumni network which supports new students in their careers by networking activities.

 Why this programme?

 The Network on Humanitarian Action - NOHA - is the organisation responsible for this joint European Master's programme.